Syria's displaced million brace for bleak winter

 The United Nations humanitarian chief Valerie Amos said in August that the million Syrians uprooted by the violence face destitution.

-Away from the spotlight which has shone on refugees in camps in neighboring Jordan or Turkey, their suffering has drawn less attention but their needs are increasingly urgent.
+Away from the spotlight which has shone on refugees in camps in neighbouring Jordan or Turkey, their suffering has drawn less attention but their needs are increasingly urgent.

 Hundreds of thousands need urgent help, aid workers say.
 "It's extremely cold in winter.
 They don't have adequate shelter, they don't have blankets," said Ettie Higgins, UNICEF's deputy representative in Syria.